 Find out which builders’ merchants are open to tradespeople on our Trade Advice Centre.

 Find your USP

-A unique selling proposition (USP) is a feature of your business that makes it better than the competition.
+A unique selling proposition (USP) is a feature of your one-person business that makes it better than the competition.
 For example, Nike’s USP is that it offers the best shoes for athletes and people who want to excel in fitness.